|Position:||Director of Athletics|

 The primary development arm of A-State Athletics, formerly known as the Red Wolf Club, has been renamed the Red Wolves Foundation and a new logo has been introduced as part of a rebranding effort.
-The changes have been in conjunction with new and exciting initiatives that have been put in place, including a Red Wolves 500 program designed to make a significant impact on donor relations and fundraising opportunities.
-The positive results are evident with a 103 percent increase in the foundation's annual fund revenue, while capital facilities fundraising is at an all-time high as well.
-A-State has also achieved its highest spot ever in the Collegiate Licensing Company’s (CLC) rankings and set school records for both football total season ticket sales and season ticket revenue.
+The changes have been in conjunction with new and exciting initiatives that have been put in place, designed to make a significant impact on donor relations and fundraising opportunities.
+The positive results are evident with a 300 percent increase in the foundation's annual fund revenue, while capital facilities fundraising is at an all-time high as well.
+A-State has also achieved its highest spot ever in the Collegiate Licensing Company's (CLC) rankings and set school records for both football total season ticket sales and season ticket revenue.
 Not only that, A-State is ranked 21st among the schools in the Group of 5 conferences in self-generated revenue.

 The athletics department's budget has increased from $15.9 million in Mohajir's first year to $43.1 million (FY 2016), representing an increase of 171 percent.
 A-State Athletics placed among the top 10 programs in the nation in each of the four most recent Excellence in Management Cup standings, which annually reviews the nation's athletics departments in regards to maximizing fiscal resources while providing results in the form of championship victories.